AJ Bell Dodl vs Hargreaves Lansdown - which is better?

 AJ Bell Dodl has established itself as one of the cheapest platforms in the UK, with a fee of just 0.15% per product, per year.
 However, it has a minimum payment of £1 per month per product, which means you have to invest more than £8,000 to bring the charges down to the 0.15% level.
 With no additional subscription fee or commission on buying or selling investments, it still represents good value.

-For Hargreaves Lansdown, its charges start at 0.45% for the portion of your portfolio up to £250,000.
-Unlike AJ Bell Dodl which charges 0.15% for holding shares, there is no charge for holding shares with Hargreaves Lansdown, however, there is a dealing charge of £11.95 for buying and selling shares, reduced to £5.95 per transaction if you completed more than 20 deals in the previous month.
+For Hargreaves Lansdown, its charges start at 0.35% for the portion of your portfolio up to £250,000 and there is a dealing charge of £6.95 for buying and selling shares, discounted to £3.95 per transaction if you complete more than 20 deals in the previous month.
+Hargreaves Lansdown has also introduced fund trading fees, meaning from 1st March 2026, investors will pay £1.95 per fund trade.

 Summary: AJ Bell Dodl vs Hargreaves Lansdown